Singapore Company Annual Filing Requirements

 Certain companies are exempt from having to attach their financial statements in the Annual Return; these include:

-- Small companies: As a reminder, small companies are companies that meet 2 of the 3 following criteria:
+- Small companies: As a reminder, small companies are companies that meet 2 of the 3 following criteria in the immediate two preceding financial years:

 - Total annual revenue is less than S$10 million